 In this paper, we prove Shelukhin's conjecture on the translated points on \emph{any closed} contact manifold $(Q,\xi)$ which reads that for any choice of function $H = H(t,x)$ and contact form $\lambda$ the contactomorphism $\psi_H^1$ carries a translated point in the sense of Sandon, whenever the inequality

 holds the case.
 Main geometro-analytical tools are those of bordered contact instantons employed in \cite{oh:entanglement1} with Legendrian boundary condition via the Legendrianization of contact diffeomorphisms.
-In addition, the usage of the $\Z_2$-symmetry of anti-contact involution plays an important role to overcome \emph{non-tameness} of the contact product $M_Q: = Q \times Q \times \R$ in the proof of the main theorem of the present paper.
 Along the way, we utilize the functorial construction of the \emph{contact product} that carries an involutive symmetry and develop relevant contact Hamiltonian geometry with involutive symmetry.
 This involutive symmetry plays a fundamental role in our proof in combination with the analysis of contact instantons.

 \keywords{Shelukhin's conjecture, contact instantons, translated points of contactomorphism, Legendrian submanifolds, translated Hamiltonian chords, anti-contact involution, contact product} \subjclass[2010]{Primary 53D42; Secondary 58J32}